Economic liberalisation in India: Credit boom of the 2000s

 Private investment in infrastructure significantly increased during the 2000s, driven by an influx of global finance.

 Reforms in India in the 1990s and 2000s aimed to increase international competitiveness in various sectors, including auto components, telecommunications, software, pharmaceuticals, biotechnology, research and development, and professional services.
 These reforms included reducing import tariffs, deregulating markets, and lowering taxes, which led to an increase in foreign investment and high economic growth.
 From 1992 to 2005, foreign investment increased by 316.9%, and India's GDP grew from $266 billion in 1991 to $2.3 trillion in 2018.

 According to one study, wages rose on the whole, as well as wages as the labor-to-capital relative share.

 Extreme poverty reduced from 36 percent in 1993–94 to 24.1 percent in 1999–2000.

 The liberalisation policies have been criticised for increasing income inequality, concentrating wealth, worsening rural living standards, causing unemployment, and leading to an increase in farmer suicides.

 India also increasingly integrated its economy with the global economy.
 The ratio of total exports of goods and services to GDP in India approximately doubled from 7.3 percent in 1990 to 14 percent in 2000.
 This rise was less dramatic on the import side but was significant, from 9.9 percent in 1990 to 16.6 percent in 2000.
 Within 10 years, the ratio of total goods and services trade to GDP rose from 17.2 percent to 30.6 percent.
 India, however, continues to have a trade deficit, relying on foreign capital to maintain its balance of payments and as such, makes it vulnerable to external shocks.

 Foreign investment in India in form of foreign direct investment, portfolio investment, and investment raised on international capital markets increased significantly, from US$132 million in 1991–92 to $5.3 billion in 1995–96.

 However, the liberalization did not benefit all parts of India equally, with urban areas benefiting more than rural areas.
 States with pro-worker labor laws experienced slower industry expansion compared to those with pro-employer labor laws.
 This led to a "beggar-thy-neighbor" scenario, where states and cities vie to enact the most pro-capital laws at the expense of workers and other states.

-After the reforms, life expectancy and literacy rates continued to increase at roughly the same rate as before the reforms.
-For the first 10 years after the 1991 reforms, GDP also continued to increase at roughly the same rate as before the reforms.
-This was because the economic growth of the 2000s was not solely the result of liberal reforms, but also due to the boom phase of the economic cycle, which had led to an influx of foreign capital.